 Section 1.
 TIME AND PLACE OF MEETING

-There may be a meeting of the Association held twice a year, provided, however, that there shall be at least one meeting a year.
-The meeting of the Association shall be held at the time and place as may be determined at the last previous meeting, provided, however, that the time and place of the meetings may be changed at any time by unanimous vote of the executive committee.
+There may be a meeting of the Association held twice a year; however, there shall be at least one meeting a year.
+The meeting of the Association shall be held at the time and place determined by the Executive Committee with at least eight months’ notice to the membership.
+However, the time and place of the meetings may be changed at any time by unanimous vote of the executive committee.
 The agenda for such meeting remains the responsibility of the Executive Committee and the Executive Committee determines which portions of the agenda will be open to the public.

-Former members, Members Emeritus, may attend any conference by paying the conference registration fee for members; however, a former member who has an employment, consulting or financial relationship with an election services vendor, elections equipment vendor, or other potential conflict of interest may be excluded from the closed session of the conference.
+A former NASED member (referred to as a “Member Emeritus”) may attend any conference by paying the conference registration fee for members if the Member Emeritus has paid the dues for the current calendar year required under Section 13.
+However, a former member who has an employment, consulting or financial relationship with an election services vendor, elections equipment vendor, or other potential conflict of interest may be excluded from the closed session of the conference.

 The president can authorize the member rate for individuals who have served on NASED committees or provided service for NASED.